STAMP-project/botsing-git-webapp/README.md

 - A Gitlab WebHook: Fot gitlab-hosted projects, automate Botsing by integrating it in the Gitlab issue workflow (auto-detect exception stacks in new or updated issues, run Botsing, and publish Botsing results as an issue comment if relevant).

+The test/demo webapp can be used to set up your environment: configuration, link with your gitlab project...
+When it works (you can run Botsing manually through the webapp), then you can easily set up the Gitlab Web hook, as it is just one step further.

 ## Quick start

 Build: mvn clean install